 When I contacted Betty and asked about her loans she started crying.
 She didn’t know what to do and felt helpless.
 After I shared information about the CARES Act she thanked me for having a soothing voice as it helped to calm her down.
 We were laughing and joking with each other before the end of the call.

 Baffled Teacher Unable to reach Servicer

 Maria graduated in December and is teaching students online.
-She noticed her student loan payments were suspended until 10/2020, but her servicer hadn't explained the situation.
+She noticed her student loan payments were suspended until the end of 2020, but her servicer hadn't explained the situation.
 She was confused.
 Although she plans to continue paying down the balance, she appreciated our call and insight about the payment suspension due to the CARES Act.

 Super Impressed with Counseling Call

 Jose was super impressed that Valencia wanted us to reach out to counsel him on his student loans.
 Especially because he graduated from another school and they hadn't done the same thing!
 After talking about the CARES Act he thanked me for my help and had really good things to say about Valencia.

 When I spoke to Kent he had just graduated as a first responder and was wondering when his grace period will be over.
 I told him about the CARES Act and share our website with him, and then transferred him to his loan servicer.
 I stayed on the line to assist in any way I could.

 Sammy said she feels lucky to be working right now.
 But, even with income she was worried about making her loan payment.
 After I shared information about the CARES Act, she was very happy and couldn’t stop thanking me.
 Sammy was grateful she had time to figure out an alternative payment plan and will call us back after the suspension ends to go over her options.

 Wants to Ensure She Can Return to School